Clinical Technician Jobs in USA with Visa Sponsorship

 Do clinical technicians qualify for H-1B sponsorship?

-Yes, clinical technicians can qualify for H-1B sponsorship when the role requires specialized knowledge and a relevant bachelor's degree.
+Yes, clinical technicians can qualify for H-1B visa sponsorship when the role requires specialized knowledge and a relevant bachelor's degree.
 Positions involving complex laboratory testing, specialized equipment operation, or advanced diagnostic procedures typically meet specialty occupation requirements.
 Employers must demonstrate the role requires specific technical expertise beyond basic laboratory skills.

 What degree do I need for clinical technician H-1B sponsorship?